 During dry needling, your physical therapist will have you explain where you’re feeling the most pain or stiffness.
 Once you have identified the pain points, your practitioner will have you lie down and start placing the fine needles into trigger points within the muscle and tissue.
 If you are uncomfortable at any time, be sure to let your therapist know.

+Dry needling risks are minimal.
 Dry needling is relatively safe, but a few common side effects after dry needling may include bruising or temporary soreness.
-If you experience other side effects or if these side effects worsen, contact your physical therapist for more information.
+If you experience other dry needling side effects or if these side effects worsen, contact your physical therapist for more information.

-If you have more questions around dry needling, the experts at Banner Physical Therapy are here to answer your questions.
-Contact us today to learn more.
+If you have more questions about dry needling, the experts at Banner Physical Therapy are here to answer your questions.
+Contact us today to learn more about the benefits of dry needling or what to expect.